Bone broth protein has become a popular supplement among health enthusiasts.

 According to manufacturers, a heaping scoop provides you with the same nutrients and protein as 2.5 cups (592 ml) of liquid bone broth.

-Bone broth protein could also appeal to people who can’t tolerate many protein supplements because it is dairy-free, soy-free, gluten-free and paleo-friendly.
+Bone broth protein could also appeal to people who can’t tolerate many protein supplements because it’s dairy free, soy free, gluten free, and paleo friendly.

-Some of the nutrients found in bone broth that aren’t listed above include the protein collagen, the amino acid glycine and joint health nutrients like chondroitin and glucosamine.
+Some of the nutrients found in bone broth that aren’t listed above include:

 Unfortunately, the nutrition label probably won’t tell you how much of each nutrient is actually in the bone broth protein, because it depends on a variety of factors.

-This could include how long the broth is cooked for, what animal bones it came from, how much bone is in the recipe and whether or not enough acid was used in the recipe to remove the nutrients from inside the bones
+- whether enough acid was used in the recipe to remove the nutrients from inside the bones

-Summary: Bone broth protein is rich in protein and has an impressive combination of nutrients, including collagen, glycine, chondroitin and glucosamine.
+Bone broth protein is rich in protein and has an impressive combination of nutrients, including collagen, glycine, chondroitin, and glucosamine.

-Instead, people attribute its benefits to the known benefits of some of its nutrients, including chondroitin, glucosamine, glycine, glutamine, proline and hyaluronic acid.
+Instead, people attribute its benefits to the known benefits of some of its nutrients, including:

 Some benefits of taking bone broth protein may include:

-- Weight loss: Bone broth protein is low in calories and high in protein, which may boost your metabolism, reduce your appetite and help you burn more calories (2, 3, 4).
+- Weight loss.
+Bone broth protein is low in calories and high in protein, which may boost your metabolism, reduce your appetite, and help you burn more calories (

-- Appetite suppression: The high protein content of bone broth protein may reduce your appetite.
-Eating more protein may reduce hunger hormones like ghrelin and increase fullness hormones like PYY and GLP-1 (5, 6, 7).
+- Appetite suppression.
+The high protein content of bone broth protein may reduce your appetite.
+Eating more protein may reduce hunger hormones like ghrelin and increase fullness hormones like PYY and GLP-1 (

-- Reduced joint pain: Bone broth is rich in chondroitin and glucosamine, which may help reduce joint pain for people with osteoarthritis (8, 9, 10, 11).
+- Reduced joint pain.
+Bone broth is rich in chondroitin and glucosamine, which may help reduce joint pain for people with osteoarthritis (

-- Reduced skin aging: Bone broth contains proline and hyaluronic acid, which have been shown to reduce the effects of skin aging (12, 13, 14).
+- Decreased skin aging.
+Bone broth contains proline and hyaluronic acid, which have been shown to reduce the effects of skin aging in human and animal studies (

-- Less inflammation: The glycine and glutamine in bone broth may have anti-inflammatory effects like suppressing the inflammatory hormones IL-6 and TNF-α, and suppressing free radicals, which damage cells (15, 16, 17, 18, 19).
+- Less inflammation.
+The glycine and glutamine in bone broth may have anti-inflammatory effects like suppressing the inflammatory hormones IL-6 and TNF-α, and suppressing free radicals, which damage cells (

-Summary: Although there are no studies on bone broth and bone broth protein, it is rich in nutrients that have several benefits for health.
+Although there are no studies on bone broth and bone broth protein, it’s rich in nutrients that have several benefits for health.

 Because bone broth protein is made from concentrated bone broth, it should generally be safe to drink.